How we handle your data.

 - Operating entity: J & M Sorce Holdings, LLC, a Utah limited liability company operating the CorpStacking service.

 - Acquisition / shutdown: If the service is acquired, customer agreements transfer to the acquirer subject to the same DPA.
-If we ever need to shut the service down, paying customers receive at least 90 days notice plus a full data export.
+If we ever need to wind the service down, our intent is to give paying customers ample advance notice plus a full data export.

 Have questions procurement is asking?